joluigi/sql-challenge/README.md

 The dept_emp and dept_manager where created by using compound keys since both of them had repeated values in each column

-The queries where the following
+The following queries where performed:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.

 ![](Reference_images/1stQuery.png)